ibm-cloud-docs/hp-virtual-servers/protect_build.md

 To deploy the SBS:

 1. Install the [CLI and the hpvs plug-in](https://cloud.ibm.com/docs/hpvs-cli-plugin).
-2. Copy the following registration definition for the SBS into a file named `secure_build.asc`:
+2. Copy the following registration definition for the SBS into a file named `secure_build.asc`.
+This file is an encrypted and signed registration definition file.
+It contains metadata such as the repository name and the credentials to pull and deploy the SBS image on a {{site.data.keyword.hpvs}} instance:
 	```
 	-----BEGIN PGP MESSAGE-----